thepigeonfighter/TestDataBuilderCodeGenerator/README.md

 5. Press enter to convert.
 6. The Builder Class is now copied to your clipboard.
 7. Paste contents into desired destination file.

+#### Extras
+You can access the Base Builder<T> class through the TestDataBuilderGenerator.exe by selecting option 1 from the option list.
+Doing this will copy the base class to your clipboard so you don't have to re-write it for every project.